5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 ### Patching-in Kepler Drivers

 Apple removed Keppler support from macOS Monterey beta 7.
 So users of NVIDIA GeForce Cards from the Kepler family need to patch them back in post-install using [**Geforce-Kepler-Patcher**](https://github.com/chris1111/Geforce-Kepler-patcher).
+If you require this patch,you can no longer boot with SIP enabled,so you have to disable it.
 </details>

 ## CPU Benchmark